tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 - Time of day - A pair of [0-23] numbers:
   - After time
   - Before time
-    If after time is greater than the before time, for example 'Sleep 22-6', the resulting Step Timeline Slot will span midnight.
+    If after time is greater than the before time, for example 'Sleep 22-6', the resulting Step Timeline Activitie will span midnight.
 - On days - The days of the week the Budget is allowed to use.
 - Min hours per day
 - Max hours per day